CatalinCaldararu/CatalinCaldararu/README.md

 ## 🎓 I'm a MS student in Information Systems for Management and Enterprise Resource Planning at the Bucharest Academy of Economic Studies.

-- 🔭 I’m currently developing a few projects and I am working as a Software Engineer with .NET & Vanilla JS.
-- 🌱 I also like Software Design and IT Project Management, I am a PMI member.
-- ⚡ Fun fact: I like coffee & photography.

 ## 🏆: Github Stats:

 <div>